A brief explainer of my views on biblical gender ethics

 Everything about this world is broken, including each of our biological sexes and each of our genders.
 Cultural concepts of gender, including arbitrarily assigning preference to one gender or another, are broken.

-While 80% experience relief from gender incongruence over time, there’s no formula for “healing” gender incongruence.
+While some estimates are that 80% experience relief from gender incongruence over time, there’s no formula for “healing” gender incongruence.

 Hormonal/surgical transition has not been scientifically demonstrated to reliably reduce depression/suicidality.
 There is no evidence to clearly support the theory that there is a brain-sex/body-sex difference that leads to gender incongruence.